-- Hiring additional staff to enter data - Updating computer equipment to make data entry easier - Initiating a case review process to ensure case entry is completed in a timely manner - 1.
-The AAA program monitoring reports have consistently shown no findings which demonstrates the excellent work to ensure accuracy, consistency and timeliness of the NORS data reporting.
-This agency commits to maintaining this high standard. - 2.
-The agency has budgeted to improve the computer equipment to update existing equipment to modern standards.
-In 2020-21 the agency has purchased iPad tablets that are being used in the field.
-This allows for timely and accurate reporting. - 3.
-The staff Ombudsman regularly trains all new volunteers on the use of ODIN.
-This provides immediate access to data entry from the field and enhances confidentiality as there is no paper. - 4.
-Volunteers and staff continue to be trained by the state Ombudsman (OSLTCO) webinar trainings which serve to create consistency in reporting.
+- Hiring additional staff to enter data - Updating computer equipment to make data entry easier - Initiating a case review process to ensure case entry is completed in a timely manner - 1) The monitoring report for FY18/19 where there were zero findings, demonstrates the excellent work to ensure accuracy, consistency and timeliness of the NORS data reporting.
+This agency commits to maintaining this high standard. - 2) The agency has budgeted to improve the computer equipment to update existing equipment to modern standards.
+Consideration of equipment that can be used in the field, like laptops or tablets, was included in the planning. - 3) The staff Ombudsman regularly trains all new volunteers on the use of ODIN.
+This provides immediate access to data entry from the field and enhances confidentiality as there is no paper. - 4) Volunteers and staff continue to be trained by the state Ombudsman (OSLTCO) webinar trainings which serve to create consistency in reporting.
 Trainings are conducted on a monthly basis to ensure continuity and connectedness amongst volunteers and staff.